-Long ago in the midst of a dark forest stood a forbidding castle, and in this castle lived a Beast, who was terrifying in both temper and appearance.
+Long ago in the midst of a dark forest there stood a forbidding castle, and in the castle lived a beast who was terrifying in both temper and appearance.

-The next morning she watched the man on his way, and was about to turn back to the castle when he reached up and broke a rose from the most beautiful rose tree in her garden.
+The next morning she watched the man leave and was about to turn away when he reached up and broke a rose from the most beautiful rose tree in her garden.